OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-031.md

 ## Psalm 31:12

-> I am forgotten like a dead person, out of mind;
+> I am forgotten like someone who is dead, out of mind;
-> I am like a broken vessel.
+> I am like a shattered vessel.

 ## Psalm 31:13